mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 #### SERP Ad Click Targets

 This is the SERP `ad_click_target` CTE.
-The grain is **one row per `client_id`, `submission_date`, `serp_provider_id` and `serp_search_access_point`**.
+The grain is **one row per `client_id`, `submission_date`, `serp_provider_id`, `partner_code` and `serp_search_access_point`**.

-Each row represents a concatenated list of distinct ad components that a specific client clicked on, for a specific day, on a specific search engine, from a specific search access point.
+Each row represents a concatenated list of distinct ad components that a specific client clicked on, for a specific day, on a specific search engine, with a specific partner code, from a specific search access point.

-**Note:** If a client clicked on multiple ads (or the same ad multiple times) on the same day with the same engine and search access point combination, they would get one row in this result set with all their distinct ad components listed as a comma-separated string.
+**Note:** If a client clicked on multiple ads (or the same ad multiple times) on the same day with the same engine, partner code and search access point combination, they would get one row in this result set with all their distinct ad components listed as a comma-separated string.

 - accesses individual ad component records (`unnest(ad_components)`)
 - collect all unique ad component values clicked and concatenates them into a single comma-separated string in a deterministic order (`string_agg(distinct ... order by ad_components.component)`)

 #### Aggregates

 These are the `_aggregates` CTEs.
-The grain is **one row per `client_id`, `submission_date`, engine and access point** — the same keys the corresponding `_events_with_client_info` CTE partitions by.
+The grain is **one row per `client_id`, `submission_date`, engine, `partner_code` and access point** — the same keys the corresponding `_events_with_client_info` CTE partitions by.

-Each row represents aggregated search activity and engagement metrics for a specific client, on a specific day, using a specific search engine, from a specific source.
+Each row represents aggregated search activity and engagement metrics for a specific client, on a specific day, using a specific search engine, with a specific partner code, from a specific source.

-**Note:** If a client performed multiple searches on the same day with the same engine and source combination, they would get one row in this result set with all their activity aggregated together.
+**Note:** If a client performed multiple searches on the same day with the same engine, partner code and source combination, they would get one row in this result set with all their activity aggregated together.

 The two sides do not compute the same measures.